 The channel, or medium, used to communicate a message affects how the audience will receive the message.
 Communication channels can refer to the methods we use to communicate as well as the specific tools we use in the communication process.
-In this chapter we will define communication channels as a medium for communication, or the passage of information.
-In this chapter we will discuss the principal channels of communication, as well as the tools commonly used in professional communication.
+In this chapter, we will define communication channels as a medium for communication, or the passage of information.
+Further, we will discuss the principal channels of communication, as well as the tools commonly used in professional communication.

-We will discuss the pro and cons, and use cases for each tool and channel, because in a professional context, the decision about which channel to use can be a critical one.
+We will discuss the pros and cons of use cases for each tool and channel because, in a professional context, the decision about which channel to use can be a critical one.

 The formal communication network is formed out of formal channels, created by setting a formal system of responsibilities according to the hierarchical structure of the organization.
-The perfect network is the one which contains communication channel from bottom up, downwards and horizontally.
-Often the direction of horizontal communication is missing or it is inefficient and in this way the accuracy of the information decreases.
-The situation is appearing because of the lack of permanent circulation of the information between departments, although this is vital for the organization in conditions of existent competition, or the lack of specialists in organizational communication.
+The perfect network contains communication channels from the bottom up, downwards, and horizontally.
+Often the direction of horizontal communication is missing, or it is inefficient and, in this way, the accuracy of the information decreases.
+The situation is appearing because of the lack of permanent circulation of information between departments, although this is vital for the organization in conditions of existent competition, or the lack of specialists in organizational communication.

-The number of communication channels available to a manager has increased over the last 20 odd years.
-Video conferencing, mobile technology, electronic bulletin boards and fax machines are some of the new possibilities.
-As organizations grow in size, managers cannot rely on face-to-face communication alone to get their message across.
-A challenge the managers face today is to determine what type of communication channel should they opt for in order to carry out effective communication.
+The number of communication channels available to a manager has increased over the last 20-odd years.
+Video conferencing, mobile technology, electronic bulletin boards, and fax machines are some of the new possibilities.
+As organizations grow, managers cannot rely on face-to-face communication alone to get their message across.
+A challenge the managers face today is to determine what type of communication channel should they opt for to carry out effective communication.

 Communication channels can be categorized into three principal channels: (1) verbal, (2) written, and (3) non-verbal.
-Each of these communications channels have different strengths and weaknesses, and oftentimes we can use more than one channel at the same time.
+Each of these communication channels has different strengths and weaknesses, and oftentimes we can use more than one channel at the same time.

-1.3.2.
+I.3.2.
 VERBAL COMMUNICATION